kstenerud/concise-encoding/ce-structure.md

 #### Binary Custom Type

 A uint8 array value representing a user-defined custom data type.
-The interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
+The interpretation of the octets is implementation defined, and can only be decoded if the receiver knows how to decode it.
 To reduce cross-platform confusion, data should be represented in little endian byte order.

 **Example**:

     [93 12 04 f6 28 3c 40 00 00 40 40]
-    = binary data representing an imaginary custom "cplx" struct {
+    = binary data representing a custom "cplx" struct {
           type:uint8 = 4
           real:float32 = 2.94